 What fluids and capacities does this machine require?

-The machine requires SAE 90 gear oil for the gear box, with a capacity of 0.4 ℓ (0.42 qts.).
-It is recommended to use SAE 90 gear oil in all seasons and to change the oil after the first 50 hours and every 150 hours thereafter.
-For greasing, SAE multipurpose grease is specified for parts like the universal joint and gauge wheels.
+For the gear box, use SAE 90 gear oil year round, with a capacity of 0.4 ℓ (0.42 qts.).
+Change it after the first 50 hours, then every 150 hours after that.
+Greasing calls for SAE multipurpose grease on parts such as the universal joint and gauge wheels.

 What torque specifications are listed?

-A 26-page Operator Manual in searchable PDF format, available the moment you complete checkout.
-View on computer, tablet, or phone — no shipping wait.
+A 26-page Operator Manual in searchable PDF, ready the moment your checkout clears.
+Open it on a computer, tablet, or phone, with no shipping wait.

 Reviews